 Investigators: John Galgiani, MD, and Yves Lussier, MD (right)

-This project permits investigators at the National Institutes of Health and the UA to work together, utilizing unique resources of each institution.
+This project permits investigators at the National Institutes of Health and the UArizona to work together, utilizing unique resources of each institution.
 Findings from these studies may provide new tests to determine which persons are at risk of serious disease if they contract Valley Fever.
 They may also help in the development of preventative vaccines.

-“EARLY FLUCONAZOLE TREATMENT FOR COCCIDIODOMYCOSIS PNEUMONIA”
+“EARLY FLUCONAZOLE TREATMENT FOR COCCIDIOiDOMYCOSIS PNEUMONIA”

 “AN OBSERVATIONAL DISEASE REGISTRY OF PATIENTS TREATED WITH SYSTEMIC MOLD-ACTIVE TRIAZOLES”